Desert Landscapes and Endless Horizons

 Predators find their place in Etosha and make for fantastic game viewing.
 Long-limbed cheetah stalk the grasslands, lions laze around in the shade of acacia trees and lone spotted hyena lollop through the woodlands.
 But find yourself in the right place at the right time, and you’ll witness the frenzied action of a kill at a waterhole.

-The best time to visit Etosha National Park for game-viewing is undoubtedly the dry season between May and August when animals congregate at the various waterholes on the edge of the pan.
+The best time to visit Etosha National Park for game-viewing is undoubtedly the dry season.
+This is between May and August when animals congregate at the various waterholes on the edge of the pan.
 The rainy season, between November and February, is when the park comes to life.
 While some of the animals disappear into the further reaches of the park with more readily accessible water sources, this is the best time for bird-viewing.
 Flamingoes, pelicans, storks and herons all descend on the salty pan, now dotted with pools of water.

 If you think of Namibia, the first images that come to mind are most likely the rolling dunes of Sossusvlei.
 It’s no surprise considering you’ve seen them countless times before in films, commercials and fashion shoots.
 In fact, Sossusvlei is the most photographed landscape in Africa.
 But seeing the world’s highest dunes on screen is nothing compared to experiencing them in person.
 Indeed, a holiday to Namibia is not complete without a Sossusvlei safari.

 One of the oldest and driest ecosystems on earth, Sossusvlei is Namibia’s most popular tourist attraction.
 However, you needn’t worry about overcrowding here.
-The dunes form part of a 32,000 square kilometre sand sea that covers much of the country’s southern region.
+The dunes form part of a 32,000 square kilometer sand sea that covers much of the country’s southern region.
 As for getting up close and personal with the dunes themselves, the only way to truly get the measure of Sossusvlei is to hike one of its dunes and watch the sunrise over the Namib, the world’s oldest desert.

 You can enjoy a Sossusvlei safari at any time of the year, but to capture the best photos of the landscape, the dunes are best visited at sunrise and sunset.